AI-School-F5-P2/NLP-YouTube-Grupo1/README.md

 2. Navigate to your project directory.
 3. Install the required packages by running `pip install -r requirements.txt` in the terminal.
 4. Run the YouTube Hate Speech Detection App using the command `streamlit run App.py` in the terminal.
+5. Link to the App deployed in the cloud: https://nlp-comments.streamlit.app/